rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 The most important works:

-- execution of `rsync` tasks
+- execution of `rsync` synchronize tasks
 - monitoring progress and termination of tasks
-- write operations of data to storage
+- write operations of logdata of synchronize tasks to storage
+    - caution: write operation of synchronized data is taken care of by rsync itself

 are executed on the main thread.